Audit And Compliance | The Fastest Growing Digital Economy - the Philippines

 Audit And Compliance | The Fastest Growing Digital Economy – the Philippines

 There are several government regulatory bodies that have the power to establish additional reporting requirements.
-These regulatory bodies are:
+These regulatory bodies are:- Securities and Exchange Commission (SEC);

 - Insurance Commission (IC);